Mallick17/Terraform/README.md

 ### 5. **Module Block**

-Modules in Terraform are reusable containers of resources and other configurations.
+Modules in Terraform are reusable containers of resources and other configurations to encapsulate and manage infrastructure components.
 A `module` block allows you to define and use a collection of resources defined in another directory or as part of a public module registry.

 #### Example:
 ```hcl